Promptpay

 8. The payment instructions are displayed to the customer.

-9. The customer completes all the payment steps required.
+9. The customer completes all required payment steps.

-10. The payment is processed on the provider service side.
+10. The purchase is processed in the provider service.

 11. The provider service sends the payment result notification to the payment platform.

-12. The payment platform sends a callback to the web service.
+12. The payment platform sends the payment result callback to the web service.

-13. The customer receives the payment result on the web service.
+13. The customer receives the payment result information from the web service.

 Request format

-There are several things you must consider when using purchase requests in the Promptpay method:
+There are several things you need to consider when sending purchase requests by using the Promptpay method:

 • Object payment—payment information: